prabeesh/prabeesh.github.io/content/blog/install-apache-spark-on-ubuntu-14-dot-04.md

 	$ sudo apt-get update
 	$ sudo apt-get install oracle-java7-installer
 ```
- To check the Java installation is successful
+ To check that the Java installation is successful:
 ```
 	$ java -version
 ```